In this article, we focus on a range of school security threats and risks to teacher and pupil safety.

 This will always be very difficult, as anger can boil over in a flash.

-Internal CCTV cameras should be deployed.
+You should deploy internal CCTV cameras..
 Preferably with audio recording too.
-Seeing an altercation is one thing.
-Hearing the words and the tone, gives context.
+Seeing an altercation is one thing, hearing the words and the tone gives context.

 Drugs and alcohol – a growing challenge for schools